almostearthling/when-command-docs/tutorial.rst

 interactive shell examples, and administrative tasks will be prefixed by ``sudo`` as the Ubuntu custom suggests.
 Packages existing in standard repositories will be referenced by their Ubuntu names.
-Since many packagers have followed almost the same conventions to organize base software on Linux systems, it should not be too difficult to find package name conversions online.
+Since many packagers have followed almost the same conventions to organize common packages on Linux systems, it should not be too difficult to find appropriate name conversions online.

 I'll also assume that the following packages have been installed: